jch889/RAK2247usb_Gateway_Rpi_mPCi/README.md

 ##	Installation procedure

+step1 : Initialize NPEX500 with display and keyboard.
+* User: user
+* Passwordr: user
+* User: root
+* Passwordr: techbase

-step1 : Use "sudo raspi-config" command, enable i2c interface, disable login shell over serial and enable serial port hardware.
+step2 : Use "sudo raspi-config" command, enable i2c and SSH interface, disable login shell over serial and enable serial port hardware.

+From here you can remotely configure using SSH

 step3 : Clone the installer and start the installation.